reitzensteinm/bjs/readme.md

 The Clojurelike1 code builds up abstractions as it boots.
 Binding can initially bind only one symbol to one value.
 Early functions and macros can have only one parameter.
 Destructuring is added, eg (let [[x & r] my-list]), as well as multi let, eg (let [x 1 y (+ x 1)]).

-Eventually, the Clojurelike code implements its own persistent data structures, for lists, sets and hash maps.
+Eventually, the Clojurelike code implements its own persistent data structures, for lists, sets and hash maps, which are then optimized and compiled down to the host language, replacing the defaults.

 Having the Clojurelike code modify the execution semantics is a current area of experimentation for this project.
 It has been accomplished previously, eg Amin-Rompf-2019.